-- Google Docs for the activity collaborative keys.
-Training is available via OIT. - WebEx or Google Hangout for Island Group meetings.
-Information on using Google Hangout can be found here, and information using WebEx can be found here.
+• Zoom, WebEx, or Google Hangout for Island Group meetings.
+Information on using Zoom can be found here, information for Google Hangout can be found here, and information using WebEx can be found here.

 Learning Community

 School of Public Health courses ask students to discuss frameworks, theory, policy, and more, often in the context of past and current events and policy debates.
 Many of our courses also ask students to work in teams or discussion groups.
 We do not come to our courses with identical backgrounds and experiences and building on what we already know about collaborating, listening, and engaging is critical to successful professional, academic, and scientific engagement with topics.